opencast/helper-scripts/import-to-other-tenant/README.md

 ## Requirements

-- Python 3
-- `requests`-Package
-- `requests-toolbelt`-Package
+This scrypt was written for Python 3.8.
+You can install the necessary packages with

+`pip install -r requirements.txt`

-Additionally to the modules in this folder this script uses modules contained in the _lib_ directory.
+Additionally, this script uses modules contained in the _lib_ directory.